duckdb/duckdb-web/docs/sql/functions/timestamp.md

 There are also dedicated extraction functions to get the [subfields](/docs/sql/functions/datepart).

+Functions applied to infinite dates will either return the same infinite dates (e.g, `greatest`) or `NULL` (e.g., `date_part`) depending on what "makes sense".
+In general, if the function needs to examine the parts of the infinite date, the result will be `NULL`.

 ## Timestamp Table Functions
 The table below shows the available table functions for `TIMESTAMP` types.